The pressure to compete on a global scale can be a double-edged sword for education.

 Digital technology is playing an increasingly important role in schools worldwide both for teaching and formative assessment.
 There are several programmes available that offer online practice games for maths or grammar, levelled eBooks that can be downloaded on a tablet or smartphone, and other interactive resources available via online platforms.

 Technology has also helped in the growth of mobile learning and long distance learning.
-The internet has enabled educators and awarding bodies to reach students across borders, with students from developing countries able to access advanced educational courses such as MOOCs.
+The internet has enabled educators and awarding bodies to reach students across borders, with students from developing countries able to access advanced educational courses such as massive open online courses, MOOCs.
 This brings the potential for such students to gain relevant skills, knowledge and qualifications that they may not have previously had access to.

 Despite this, most countries are still using pen and paper exams for high-stakes assessment of school leavers and university students.
 With digital technologies being used increasingly in learning and formative assessment, it is not too far a stretch to assume that summative assessment will soon be delivered digitally, better replicating modern workforce skills required in the 21st century.